wifinigel/docs/docs/database/gravity/example.md

 192.168.0.104 |   4   | doubleclick.net | Yes

-All three client got automatically assigned to the default (`Unassociated`) group when they were added.
+All three clients got automatically assigned to the default (`Unassociated`) group when they were added.
 The default group includes all adlists and list domains (if not already changed by the user).
 When we remove the default group for client `192.168.0.101`, we effectively remove all associations to any adlists and domains.
 This leaves this client completely unblocked.

 ## Example 2: Blocklist management